hashicorp/terraform-provider-aws/docs/add-a-new-service.md

 ### Add a Service Client

 Before new resources are submitted, please raise a separate pull request containing just the new AWS Go SDK service client.
 Doing so will pull the AWS Go SDK service code into the project at the current version.
-Since the AWS Go SDK is updated frequently, these pull reqests can easily have merge conflicts or be out of date.
+Since the AWS Go SDK is updated frequently, these pull requests can easily have merge conflicts or be out of date.
 The maintainers prioritize reviewing and merging these quickly to prevent those situations.

 To add an AWS Go SDK service client: